LeagueAkari/LeagueAkari-Config/announcement/en.md

 ---
 comment: If you can see this, it means you need to update your version (v1.3.7+)
-alertLevel: medium
+alertLevel: high
 ---

-## <span class="flow-gradient-text-9e2b3c0b">(New)</span> Announcement Board (Released on 2025-10-04 16:46)
+## <span class="flow-gradient-text-9e2b3c0b">(New)</span> Announcement Board (Released on 2025-10-08 14:52)

+Currently, it is not possible to use in Taiwan server (TW2), as it is not possible to obtain player information during the match.
+This is suspected to be due to Riot's restrictions on the Taiwan server.
+This may be a signal, please prepare for the possibility that player information may not be available in any region server in the future.

+---

-When using TCLS to start the Tencent Client, it automatically adds `startup_runner.exe` to the startup items, causing 开机启动.
+When using TCLS to start the Tencent Client, it automatically adds `startup_runner.exe` to the startup items, causing self-starting.
 This issue is not related to League Akari.

 You can manually disable `startup_runner.exe` from the startup items using the **Startup** tab in **Task Manager**.